The History of Professional Selling

 To understand where you are going you need to understand where you have been.

-The goal of this post is to educate today’s professional sales person.
-As Steve Jobs said, “you can’t connect the dots looking forward.”
+The goal of this post is to educate today’s professional salespeople.
+As Steve Jobs said, “You can’t connect the dots looking forward.”
 Hopefully, you can connect the historical dots here in order to extrapolate what the future of sales may look like.

 1870 – Insurance Begins Role Specialization with Hunters & Farmers